nerdocs/vue-extensions/README.md

 # vue-extensions

-This library is a Vue.js plugin which creates a component which acts as extension point, with a named "hook".
-Plugins can then provide plugin components for this extension point which are automatically found and rendered replacing the extension.
+This library is a Vue.js plugin providing you with an element which acts as extension point.
+This extension has a named "hook".
+Plugins then can provide components for this extension point which are automatically found and rendered replacing the extension.

+It's written in ES6.
+It's my first Js/Vue software, so:

+1. Be patient - don't expect proffesional code.
+2. Be helpful - hints and PRs for improvements welcome.

 ## Usage
 ```javascript